Graduate Program

 We do not accept applications for the spring semester.

-The Graduate School of Arts and Sciences prefers online applications.
-Apply online at gsas.columbia.edu/admissions.
 If you have questions about the graduate school admissions webpage, call (212) 854-4737.

-The MA in African American Studies at Columbia is a 30-credit interdisciplinary program that will support your scholarly interests and research in the African-American experience and in the cultures and histories of the wider African Diaspora.
+The MA (Free Standing) in African American Studies at Columbia is a 30-credit interdisciplinary program that will support your scholarly interests and research in the African-American experience and in the cultures and histories of the wider African Diaspora.
 Our program is organized to provide you with the opportunity and flexibility to design a program of study and a thesis project that addresses your intellectual interests and career ambitions.

 The capstone of your degree is your thesis.
 Your thesis topic will be developed in concert with a member of our faculty, who will work closely with you during the course of your tenure at Columbia.
 Typically, the faculty member you request as your thesis advisor will be an instructor with whom you have taken a course and who shares an interest and expertise in your thesis topic.
 During your final semester, you will enroll in a thesis-writing workshop and work closely with your thesis advisor.
 The thesis workshop allows all thesis writers to share their work, receive guidance and feedback from your peers as well as the workshop leader.
 Your thesis advisor also will advise you during the course of this semester toward the completion of your MA thesis.